MediaComem/biopocket-mobile/DEVELOPMENT.md

 import { ENV } from '@app/env';
 ```

+### Implementation

+The `@app/env` module is a [module resolution alias][webpack-resolve] defined by
+augmenting Ionic's default webpack configuration in the following files:

+* `config/optimization.config.js`
+* `config/webpack.config.js`

+This configuration is applied by the `config.ionic_optimization` and
+`config.ionic_webpack` properties of `package.json`.

+For TypeScript to correctly identify the `@app/env` module, the path to the
+environment files has been added to the `compilerOptions.paths` property of the
+`tsconfig.json` file at the root of the project.

+This mechanism is based on [Easy to use environment variables for Ionic3!][ionic-env-vars].

 ## Logging things

 When in need of logging things in the application, refrain from using the javascript `console` utility.